CloudCannon/documentation/_overview/2_tour.md

 Download the [Creative site](/creative.zip).

 Creative is a [Jekyll](http://jekyllrb.com) site.
-Jekyll sites are similar to static sites (websites with just HTML, CSS and Javascript files) but much more powerful.
+Jekyll sites are similar to static sites (websites with just HTML, CSS and JavaScript files) but much more powerful.
 You can have a blog, layouts and complex generated pages.

 This website started off as a free HTML5 template.
 It's been converted to a Jekyll website with a blog, layouts and other features.